 When looking at your existing content, note down what could link to each other.
 Try to link your blog posts back to the main pillar and landing pages that are relevant to the content.
 This helps Google to decipher the structure of your site so that you can give the most important pages on your site the highest link value.
 In a less technical sense... linking to other useful pages on your website is also going to be more helpful to your audience.

 While you’re scouring your old content for new opportunities, it's a great time to take a look at what went right, or wrong.
 Use reporting tools such as Google Analytics, or if you’re a HubSpot user, the HubSpot analytic tools.
-You could even review native social media analytics such as Twitter, Facebook and Instagram to see what received the greatest engagement from your audience.
+You could even review native social media marketing analytics such as Twitter, Facebook and Instagram to see what received the greatest engagement from your audience.
 Use this information as part of your strategy to improve.

 What content have you got that should have done well, but just didn't?
 Can you tweak or improve it to start driving traffic?
 What about your content that is doing OK, but not great?
 What improvements could you make to give it that extra edge?
 Who is beating it?
 What does their content have that yours doesn’t?
 Maybe the information is great, but it’s generic, written without a sensitivity for the particular problems of your persona in mind?
 Whatever issues you might uncover, unlocking the potential of your existing content is a huge win.
-Putting processes in place to review the performance of your content is just as important as producing new content, and it is a much more sustainable long term strategy than expecting to nail it first time with each piece of content you produce.
+Putting processes in place to review the performance of your content is just as important as producing new content, and it is a much more sustainable long term marketing strategy than expecting to nail it first time with each piece of content you produce.

 You could also take a look at what is working for your competitors.
 Where do you fall short?
 Where do they fall short?
 Could you pick up the slack (or the rankings)?